 Dental bonding is a very popular cosmetic dentistry procedure because it offers significant benefits.
 People choose dental bonding because it:

 - Is inexpensive

 Dental bonding is usually the most affordable option for treating these types of problems.
 It may be a fraction of the cost of other treatments.
 It is also appealing because it can be completed in one visit.
 It’s the go-to in emergency dentistry where you chipped a tooth in the afternoon and want to have it repaired right away.

 When properly done, bonding looks good–no one will be able to tell which teeth are treated.
-There is the benefit of preserving natural tooth structure–we don’t have to remove much to place bonding.
+There is also the benefit of preserving natural tooth structure since removing tooth structure is not required to complete the procedure.
 This makes it a reversible procedure.